 London based fashion photographer and designer Joe Alvarez commented on the topic: “Having a retail store is absolutely non-viable in our day and age.
 Ikon London Apparel trades exclusively on a recommendation basis.
 We have a capsule collection that we use for shows; everything else is made to measure.
 We don’t consider selling through stockists, perhaps online soon for registered clients”.

 On the other side of the argument are major brands who are not in rush to let go of the traditional ways.
-Francois Henri Pinault, CEO at Kering – group that own luxury trendsetters like Gucci, Bottega Veneta, Saint Laurent, Alexander McQueen, Balenciaga, Brioni, Christopher Kane, Stella McCartney, Boucheron among others – has already confirmed they will not be changing the traditional model.
+Francois Henri Pinault, CEO at Kering – a group that owns luxury trendsetters like Gucci, Bottega Veneta, Saint Laurent, Alexander McQueen, Balenciaga, Brioni, Christopher Kane, Stella McCartney, Boucheron among others – has already confirmed they will not be changing the traditional model.
 Time and skyrocketing costs may make them adapt their stance.

 With so many changes ahead and so many uncertainties, only one thing is for sure: new resignations and re-shuffles of creative directors are inevitable.
 More popcorn is on its way.